Peaceable Kingdom (TV series)

 Peaceable Kingdom is an American family drama television series that aired on CBS from September 20 until November 15, 1989.
-The series was cancelled after only seven episodes (though twelve episodes were produced).
+The series, created by Art Monterastelli and developed by Mark Waxman, was a joint production of Victoria Productions in association with Columbia Pictures Television for CBS.
+It was cancelled after only seven episodes (though twelve episodes were produced).

 Overview

 Peaceable Kingdom stars Lindsay Wagner as the recently hired managing director of the Los Angeles County Zoo, who was also recently widowed with three children.
 Her zoologist colleagues included Tom Wopat and David Ackroyd.

 Perhaps due to scheduling competition from other networks (NBC's Top 20 hit Unsolved Mysteries and ABC's Top 30 hits Growing Pains and Head of the Class), Peaceable Kingdom was a ratings failure and CBS cancelled the series after seven episodes.
 The remaining episodes aired some years later in syndication.

-Some scenes of the series was shot on location at San Diego Zoo and Los Angeles Zoo.
+Some scenes of the series was shot on location at the San Diego Zoo and the Los Angeles Zoo.